john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### Girth Hitch

-On some lucky days we get to use trees as part of our anchor systems.
-A good try can make a stout anchor that is far faster to build than usual.
-Just toss the webbing around the trunk, and finish off with a girth hitch.
+Some days we get lucky and we can use a tree as part of our anchor.
+A good tree can really make a solid anchor and much faster than usual.
+Just toss some webbing around the trunk, and finish off with a girth hitch.
 Done.

 <a href="https://youtu.be/blP6BL05Q34?t=7" target="_blank">
 <img src="/assets/images/knots/girth_hitch_638px.png"